 This brief examines trends in PRC inward and outward investment as the Xi Jinping administration faces a dramatically slowing economy, COVID paralysis and a nosediving real estate sector.

-Pandemic or no pandemic, inbound and outbound investment flows to and from the PRC have been strong with the greatest outbound activity taking place across Asia and investment from Hong Kong leading the inbound resurgence.
+Pandemic or no pandemic, inbound and outbound investment flows to and from the PRC have been strong with the greatest outbound activity taking place across Asia.
 Beijing is also further aligning its signature global venture, the Belt and Road Initiative, with domestic green and digital aspirations.